wujastyk/Rasendramangala/README.md

-# Rasendramangala
+# Rasendramaṅgala

-Transcriptions of manuscripts of the Rasendramaṅgala by Nāgārjuna, an early Indian alchemical text in Sanskrit.
+Transcriptions of manuscripts of the _Rasendramaṅgala_ by Nāgārjuna, an early Indian alchemical text in Sanskrit.

 The XML files here are all covered by a Creative Commons  CC-BY-SA-4 license.